MousaviLaleh/Pewlett-Hackard-Analysis/README.md

 The criterion was based on the birth dates ranging from 1952 to 1955 and hired dates from 1985 to 1988.

 [Tables Relationship Diagram](files/ERD.png)
-shows the structure of dataset, the relationship between tha data tables, and the Primary and Foreign Keys that helps the analysis.
+shows the structure of dataset, the relationship between tha data tables, and the Primary and Foreign Keys, that helps the analysis.
 <br/>
 <br/>